OrbsCCG/Orbs-CCG-Wiki/rules/glossary.md

 For example, Toxic Scarab only has 1 power, but it can destroy any minion it damages, no matter how much health that minion has, because it has the Lethal keyword.

-Toxic Scarab only has 1 power, but if an attacking minion 2 or more power and Lethal is blocked by 2 defending minions, it can kill them both by dealing at least 1 damage to each defender.
+If an attacking minion 2 or more power and Lethal is blocked by 2 defending minions, it can kill them both by dealing at least 1 damage to each defender.

 ## Liquidate